 This proves that the timeline has been modified and, at least, most of the events of X-Men: The Last Stand were erased from history, including Jean and Scott's deaths, and probably the Phoenix part of Jean life never happened as she has no memories of it.
 Only Wolverine, and probably the Professor X, recalls the previous timeline.

-A teenage version of Jean will appear in X-Men: Apocalypse as one of the lead characters.
-She will be played by Game of Thrones star Sophie Turner.
+A teenage version of Jean Grey appears in X-Men: Apocalypse portrayed by Sophie Turner of Game of Thrones fame.

 Jean Grey (With Cyclops, Archangel, Wolverine, Beast, Storm and Xavier) is featured in the short animated brickfilm release by Minimates, as DVD part of a set of figures.
 The X-men battle the Brotherhood (Mystique, Magneto and Juggernaut), as well as fighting Sentinels at the beginning.

 Jean Grey appears under her first codename "Marvel Girl" and is a playable character in 1990s action-adventure game X-Men II: The Fall of the Mutants.